Exercise 2 - Vector data via OGC API - Features

 Note

-You can even use OGR to append new features to an OGC API - Features collection which supports transactions (pygeoapi transaction support is planned for future implementation)
+You can even use OGR to append new features to an OGC API - Features collection which supports transactions.
+Read more here about support for transactions in pygeoapi.

 Use GDAL from the commandline with Docker